WeiShaoD/neuroimage-menu/docs/source/AFNI/AFNI_preprocess/AFNI_preprocessing_1.rst

 The last two are more important since they have all the information for you to debug when you do your own data with AFNI.

 .. image:: AFNI_proc_3.PNG

+The preprocessing will take a few minutes,  While it is running, let's review the preprocessing steps.